Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 Jingjia 静嘉: pure, tranquil, and beautiful.

-Zhecheng 哲成: smart, insightful, and accomplished.
+Zhecheng 哲成: intelligent, insightful, and accomplished.

 Shushen 淑慎: kind, gentle, respectful, and careful.